Tiger FM

 By Ronald Ssemagonja

-Citing Thailand as an example, Kaggwa explained that Uganda has the potential to develop herbal and medicinal tourism products that could attract more visitors and boost the country’s competitiveness in the global tourism market.
+Citing Thailand as an example, Kaggwa explained that Uganda has the potential to develop herbal and medicinal tourism products that could attract more visitors and enhance the country’s competitiveness in the global tourism market.

 Meanwhile, following recent festivities in Kampala, the government has ordered street traders and hawkers to vacate the city with immediate effect.
-Speaking at the Uganda Media Centre in Kampala, the Minister for Kampala and Metropolitan Affairs, Hajjat Minsa Kabanda, together with officials from Kampala Capital City Authority (KCCA), announced that the grace period given to traders has ended.
+Speaking at the Uganda Media Centre in Kampala, the Minister for Kampala and Metropolitan Affairs, Hajjat Minsa Kabanda, together with officials from the Kampala Capital City Authority (KCCA), announced that the grace period granted to traders has ended.